petamoriken/float16/index.md

 # <a href="https://github.com/petamoriken/float16">float16</a>

+> [!NOTE]
+> Float16 proposal has been included in the ES2025 specification.
+In modern environments, there is no need to load this ponyfill.
+> Please refer to [the Web Platform Status](https://webstatus.dev/features/float16array) for browser implementation status.

 <p align="center">
   IEEE 754 half-precision floating-point ponyfill for JavaScript<br>
   See <a href="https://github.com/tc39/proposal-float16array">TC39 proposal</a> or <a href="https://esdiscuss.org/topic/float16array">the archive of the ES Discuss Float16Array topic</a> for details